whetstoneresearch/doppler-indexer-rs/docs/ETH_CALL_COLLECTION.md

 - Results are stored as raw bytes; decoding is left to the consumer
 - Factory calls require the factory collector to discover addresses first
 - Functions with `frequency: "once"` support `source: "self"` and static `values` parameters, but not `from_event` parameters
+- Event-triggered calls for factory collections may skip events during live processing if factory addresses haven't been discovered yet (these are caught up later)
+- Dynamic types (`bytes`, `string`) cannot be extracted from event data directly for `from_event` parameters